aplteam/Snippets/README.md

   Help      Provide a help page explaining the principles
   List      List all saved snippets
   Save      Save a function or operator or script or a piece of code as a snippet
+  Show      Put a snippet into ⎕ED
   Version   Return the version number
-  View      Put a snippet into ⎕ED
 ```